Keith Skeoch

-Sir Norman Keith Skeoch (born November 1956) is a British businessman.
-He is the former chief executive (CEO) of Standard Life Aberdeen, a British long term savings and investment company, and head of Aberdeen Standard Investments, its asset management division.
+Sir Norman Keith Skeoch (born 5 November 1956) is a British businessman.
+He is the non-executive chairman of QBE, and was the former chief executive (CEO) of Standard Life Aberdeen, a British long term savings and investment company, and head of Aberdeen Standard Investments, its asset management division.

 Early life

-Norman Keith Skeoch was born in November 1956.
+Norman Keith Skeoch was born on 5 November 1956 in the town of Guisborough.

 Skeoch received a BA in Economics from the University of Sussex in 1978, and an MA in Economics from the University of Warwick in 1979.